Longmont, Colorado

 The Pillars arrive with paper and power

 Wealth and influence reach Longmont after the settlers do.
-Forged deeds, political favors, and official records become the Pillars' preferred weapons, establishing the pattern that keeps showing up generations later.
+Contested land claims, political favors, and official records establish the Pillars' position in the city, a pattern that resurfaces across generations.

 August 30, 2017